jeremiah-shaulov/office_spirit_mysql/README.md

 let s = sql
 `	SELECT a.name, av.*
 	FROM articles AS a
-	INNER JOIN article_version AS av ON a.id = av.article_id
+	INNER JOIN article_versions AS av ON a.id = av.article_id
 	WHERE (av.${expr})
 `;
 console.log('' + s); // prints ...WHERE (`av`.article_id = 10 AND `av`.`article_version` = 1 AND `a`.name <> '')